oit-ipbl/portal/README.md

 |-|-|-|
 |  Opening ceremony | 9:00  (TST) | 11:00  (JST)|
 |Results of vote for Cross-cultural communication and <br> creating YouTube video (Exercise 2)|  10:00  (TST) | 12:00  (JST)
+### Staff Time
+This is the time when the staff is available.
+- 8/30 to 9/3
 ### Closing Program
 9/4
 - 9:00  (TST) / 11:00  (JST)